Squalomix/utr-modeling/README.md

 **9.1.** Confirm an expected increase of mapping % ('Reads Mapped Confidently to Transcriptome').
 Compare this with that of the product of the [Part 4.1](https://github.com/Squalomix/utr-modeling/blob/main/README.md#4-prepare-input-bam-file)

+## Access to the modified medaka .gtf file

+The gene models of the Japanese medaka (Oryzias latipes Hd-Rr) we modified is available [here](https://figshare.com/projects/NBRP-Medaka/176391) at Figshare.

 ## Acknowledgments